defuse/airgap/README.md

   adversary has not modified it to insert a backdoor, or even to make side channels easier to exploit.

-- The adversary does not have physical accesss to the air-gapped system while it is powered on.
+- The adversary does not have physical access to the air-gapped system while it is powered on.

 - If the adversary gains physical access to the air-gapped system while it is